MelanieMurr/melaniemurr.github.io/content/post/hello-world/index.md

 ---
-title: Hello World
+title: Mel's Blog
-description: Welcome to Hugo Theme Stack
+description: Welcome to Mel's Blog!
-slug: hello-world
+slug: mels-blog
-date: 2022-03-06 00:00:00+0000
+date: 3022-03-06 00:00:00+0000
 image: cover.jpg
 categories:
-    - Example Category
+    - Test Category
 tags:
-    - Example Tag
+    - Test Tag
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

-Welcome to Hugo theme Stack.
-This is your first post.
-Edit or delete it, then start writing!
+This is my first post!

 For more information about this theme, check the documentation: https://stack.jimmycai.com/

 Want a site like this?
-Check out [hugo-theme-stack-stater](https://github.com/CaiJimmy/hugo-theme-stack-starter)
+Check out [hugo-theme-stack-starter](https://github.com/CaiJimmy/hugo-theme-stack-starter)

 > Photo by [Pawel Czerwinski](https://unsplash.com/@pawel_czerwinski) on [Unsplash](https://unsplash.com/)